Tips to Make Your Fireplace Look More Modern

 Benjamin Moore Edgecomb Gray walls

-This next stone fireplace is a tricky one as its warmth and saturation can be limiting as it relates to wall colours.
+This next stone fireplace is a tricky one as its warmth and saturation can be limiting as it relates to wall colors.
 And while whitewashing it won’t change a LOT, it would definitely calm things down by taking some of the saturation away…

-As for this next fireplace, while the owner doesn’t love the warm brown stonework, it actually has some great colours.
+As for this next fireplace, while the owner doesn’t love the warm brown stonework, it actually has some great colors.
 In fact, based on trends getting WARMER every year, it could certainly come back.
 HOWEVER, you need to love the home you live in and this homeowner is planning on whitewashing the stone to soften its look…

 Benjamin Moore Edgecomb Gray